-The Scottish Living Wage is currently £9.00 and is part of a Scottish Government policy to improve people's lives and help build a fairer society.
-This is subject to annual review and in recent years has increased by 20p, 30p and 25p in 2017/18, 2018/19 and 2019/20.
+The Scottish Living Wage is currently £8.75 and is part of a Scottish Government policy to improve people's lives and help build a fairer society.
+This is subject to annual review and in recent years has increased by 20p and 30p both in 2017/18 and 2018/19.
+This level of increase looks set to continue, and has been reinforced with the UK Government pledging to deliver a living wage of £9.00 by 2020.
 This impacts on our costs as an employer and also the costs of services which we commission directly from service providers.